kevindb/cf-mailchimp/README.md

 - putListMembers - Uses a batch operation to add or update multiple members of the specified list
 - putListMember - Adds or updates a single member to the specified list

+##Requirements
+I have only tested on Adobe ColdFusion 11.
+I am confident that the wrapper will work in Lucee/Railo 4.
+It may work in ACF 10 and will NOT work in ACF 9-.

 ##Resources
 [MailChimp API 3.0 Documention](http://developer.mailchimp.com/)